grecoe/SubscriptionPolicy/src/tagging/ReadMe.md

 # Tag Compliance

+> NOTE: Actual group deletion is currently disabled regardless of flags sent in.
+Commented code starts on line 98 in check_tagging.py

 Tag compliance is something we are going to force upon all users in all our subs.
 It requires that the 'alias' tag be applied to a resource group.

 This process uses the configuration.json in the root of the repo.